Should You Removal A Dead Tree? A Guide for MetroWest Residents

 An American Climbers crew member watches from the ground as a crane removes part of a tree.

-Here are the things to evaluate if you plan to remove a tree that has reached the end of its life without being weakened from disease and decay:
+Here are the things to evaluate if you plan to remove a tree that has reached the end of its life without being weakened by disease and decay:

 • Overall size (trunk diameter, height, and crown spread) – This will help you decide which equipment you’ll need and how much debris (wood, branches, leaves) you’ll need to dispose of.